heptarch/heptarch.github.io/drafts/tarkovsky.md

 II.
 THE LOCKED ROOM
 </p>

-After two aimless weeks in Via di San Niccolò, the shrine had opened, and my
+After two aimless weeks in Via di San Niccolò, it seemed as if

 <figure>
     <div style="text-align:center"><img src